 Does baking soda whiten teeth?

-Yes, it’s true — baking soda can in fact help whiten your teeth!
+Yes, it’s true — baking soda can help whiten your teeth!

 Baking soda or sodium bicarbonate is a chemical compound that is white, crystalline, and often appears as a fine powder.
 It is made up of sodium and bicarbonate ions.

 Baking soda has a salty, alkaline taste.
-Its alkalinity helps rid teeth discolorations due to food and drink consumption, smoking, among others.
+Its alkalinity helps eliminate tooth discoloration due to food and drink consumption, smoking, and the like.

-Due to the mild abrasiveness, it removes plaque on the tooth surface.
+Due to the mild abrasiveness, it removes plaque on the tooth’s surface.

-The desire to achieve a pearly smile has brought in 11 billion US dollars revenue for the teeth whitening industry with the annual spending on teeth whitening products recording at 1.4 billion US dollars.
+The desire to achieve a pearly white smile has brought in 11 billion US dollars revenue for the teeth whitening industry, with the annual spending on teeth whitening products recording at approximately 1.4 billion US dollars.

-That, it is no longer surprising a lot of individuals are going for do-it-yourself home methods in tooth whitening.
-One of the most known ways to whiten teeth at a lesser price is with the use of baking soda.
+For some people, in-office teeth whitening is cost-prohibitive.
+That’s why many people are looking for DIY at home tooth whitening methods.
+One of the most known ways to whiten teeth at a lesser price is to use baking soda.

 #1 Baking soda and Water